Kwangwoon University station

 Kwangwoon University station (formerly Seongbuk station) is a train station on Seoul Subway Line 1, Gyeongchun Line and Gyeongwon Line in Seoul, South Korea operated by Korail.
 Together with Incheon station and Suwon station, this station was one of the three termini of Line 1 when it opened in 1974.
 Seongbuk Depot, one of the five depots of Line 1, is located nearby.

 Renaming

 Seongbuk station was renamed to Kwangwoon University station on February 25, 2013.
-It was formerly named Kwangwoon University.